kyleanicholson/learn-programming-notes/css/forms.md

 **Forms** are one of the most critical parts of any website.
 They are a user's gateway into the website's back end - the user provides data in a form, and the website does stuff with it.
+Forms are also used on the client-side to immediately update the interface in some way (for example, add another item to a list, or show or hide a UI feature).

 Each form input needs to have the proper type of input since there are often multiple ways to collect data, but there is only one 'easiest' way for the user.

+From a user experience (UX) point of view, it's important to remember that the bigger your form, the more you risk frustrating people and losing users.
+Keep it simple and stay focused: ask only for the data you absolutely need.

+**Forms can make a website usable** or unusable, because they stand in the way of the user achieving their goal;

+**Forms need to be usable** in order to help the user achieve that goal.

 ## Form action and method